 Bright Steps Mentorship

-Pairing Volunteers with Children on the Autism Spectrum
+Pairing Volunteers with Children

 Volunteer Training for Tutors by Certified Applied Behavioral Analysis (ABA) Therapists

 Appropriate training is an important prerequisite for working with ASD children.
-BSM helps connect volunteers with certified therapists in applied behavioral analysis, speech, and occupational therapy by providing training sessions on evidence-based strategies and techniques for the instruction of children with ASD.
+TAC helps connect volunteers with certified therapists in applied behavioral analysis, speech, and occupational therapy by providing training sessions on evidence-based strategies and techniques for instruction of children with ASD.
 Training focuses on building skills to properly instruct children with ASD in acquiring skills to meet cognitive, emotional, and social requirements in a traditional educational setting.

 Parental Resources